-For those who prefer the north side of the lake, the newly revamped Village at Northstar boasts a ton of comfy lodging options for you and the fam.
-The newest and poshest of these is the Ritz-Carlton Highlands, opening in 2010 mid-mountain at Northstar.
+For those who prefer the north side of the lake, the Village at Northstar boasts a ton of comfy lodging options for you and the fam, and most rooms come with a mini kitchen so you can cook up your own hot cocoa.
+For an elevated experience, check into the Ritz-Carlton, which opened 2010 mid-mountain at Northstar.
 Expect 5-star Ritz service, with ski-in-ski-out convenience, plus a spa worth bribing your SO to take the kids for a couple of hours.

 If your kids aren’t quite ready to “put on the Ritz,” the Village Lofts and condos at Northstar make a perfect alpine lodging experience, walking distance from the gondola, restaurants, and shops in the village.

 If being close to the action is what you crave, the Village at Squaw Valley plunks you and the fam just steps from the gondola, lifts, shops, and great restaurants of the former Olympic Village.
 Condos come in sizes from studios to three-bedrooms, so there’s room for all.

 On the South side of the lake, there are sometimes better deals to be found, as well as some top-notch skiing.
 The brand new Hotel Becket just opened and boasts gorgeous modern rooms.
 It’s located Just across the street from Heavenly Village, which offers 4,800 acres of world-class skiing and snow boarding.
 But its the fun perks that the hotel offers that will win over your family: the ski valet will take care of lugging that gear from room to slope, pets are always welcome, and if you are dog-less but dream of snowshoeing alongside a furry friend, you can “Borrow a Burmese” and take Remington the hotel pooch out for a playdate.